cewert/eatumup/README.md

     timeout_ms: 60*1000, // optional HTTP request timeout to apply to all requests.
 };
 ```
-Save As **config.js**
+4. When finished modifying default-config.js, save file as **config.js**

 ## Deployment

-Open a command prompt (or terminal) from the app's root directory and tell Node to run app.js
+1. Open a command prompt (or terminal) from the app's root directory and tell Node to run app.js
 ```
 node app.js
 ```